benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 {% endhighlight %}

 Notice, none of these nodes has any clue that they are part of a huge process and none of the nodes on this tree has enough information to encapsulate the entire state of the process.
 For example, the calls to fib(2) have no clue that they are part of a process to calculate the value of fib(5).
-So, what is keeping track of the process's state?
+So, what is keeping track of the process' state?
 The call stack.

-The call stack keeps track of all of the ways that these function calls need to be combined after there calculations complete.
+The call stack keeps track of all of the ways that these function calls need to be combined after the calculations complete.
 The call stack is the one remembering to combine the calls of fib(4) and fib(3) to get fib(5).
 This is a recursive process: think of a recursive process as a series of deferred operations, where there is information hidden to each recursive call - that hidden information is in the call stack.

-When executing this in a browser, there are a bunch of stack frames which are created created, with new environments for each call.
+When executing this in a browser, there are a bunch of stack frames which are created, with new environments for each call.
 You can see this in your chrome debugger.

 Besides the fact that this algorithm repeats a lot of calculations unnecessarily (fib(1) is calculated many times), this algorithm is a poor one because it requires O(n) memory complexity on the call stack.
 Looking at the left branch of the tree, whatever n is the call stack will have n deferred stack frames.